malek-benjemia/readme-generator/README.md

 ## <span id="description">Description</span>
 This code allows to create a ReadMe file and add the licence badge and link.
-Please refer to the walkthrough video for more information.
+Please refer to the <a href="./utils/walkthrough.webm">walkthrough video</a> for more information.

 ## <span id="content">Table of Contents</span>
 <a href="#description">Description</a></br>